-Leasing IT assets and IT services on an as-needed basis means spending less of your IT budget.
+Leasing IT assets and enrolling in IT services on an "as-needed" basis means spending less of your IT budget.
 Also, with fixed and affordable monthly costs, you can easily forecast your IT spending.
 Furthermore, predictable spending makes it easy to calculate the ROI for your IT investments.

 Making the Switch from CapEx to OpEx

 There’s a clear distinction between CapEx and OpEx, and the fast pace of technology proves more amenable to the fluid nature of OpEx.
 Do you need to switch your company’s IT investments from CapEx acquisitions to operating expenses?
 Net Friends is your ideal partner to make this critical transition and improve your IT budgeting process.

 We offer NetCore, our managed IT infrastructure service, that’s designed for all businesses to help eliminate overspending and optimize IT budgets.
 You will benefit from a dependable, secure, and cost-effective network to improve your productivity and increase your profit margins.

 NetCore provides a cutting-edge bundle of hardware assets and IT services to handle all your main network requirements.
 Our experienced network security professionals will design and deploy the latest and best equipment and keep them in optimal and secure operation.

 You’ll never have to worry about maintenance and upgrades as we take care of all the technical details while you focus on running your core business operations.